Syngio/JailbreakArchive/README.md

 | --------------------------------------- | ------------- | -------------- | ------- |

 # **File Suggestions**
 File suggestions are welcome.
-Just create an issue including your file and the type of file you're suggesting (saveinstance or re-script), and I will make sure to include it in here!
+Just create an issue including your file and the type of file you're suggesting (saveinstance, re-script or map remake), and I will make sure to include it in here!